x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mfr-email-issues-for-priority-accounts-report.md

 ---
-title: "Email issues for priority accounts report in the modern EAC" f1.keywords:
+title: "Email issues for priority accounts report in the new EAC" f1.keywords:
 - NOCSH
 ms.author: chrisda